 Related Reading: Should I Text My Ex To Make Them Want Me Again?

 2. Talk it out with a person you feel close to

-3. Accept it early on – give yourself time to grieve
+3. Accept it early on – Give yourself time to grieve

 4. Don’t take the rejection as a reflection of you

-No matter what, never feel that rejection defines you or is a reflection of you.
+No matter what, never feel that love rejection defines you or is a reflection of you, even though the pain of rejection in love can make you feel that way sometimes.
 If a date has stood you up, there could be a hundred reasons – not that you aren’t good enough.
 If your love interest says something mean, do not let that define you.

 5. Get your mind off the subject

 Distraction works not only for kids but for adults as well.
 Love and rejection may leave you feeling gloomy and depressed but there would still be something that can make you smile right away.
 You could try helping someone in need, and this will make you understand that there are a lot of other people who are dealing with situations worse than yours.
 When you put your issues in a larger perspective, it will seem a lot easier to handle rejection from a girl or a guy.